ZachPetroff/EgoAlign/README.md

     --out_csv    output_bboxes.csv
 ```

-When launched, you will be prompted to **click a point on the subject** in the first frame.
+When launched, you will be prompted to **click points on the subject** in the first frame.
+Try to select as many points as possible to completely mask the subject.
 A preview window then shows the predicted mask so you can verify it before the script propagates the segmentation through the rest of the video automatically.

 <p align="center">
   <img src="examples/sam_mask.png" alt="SAM2 mask preview">